Demi Lovato’s Assistant Thought ‘She’s Dead’ After Overdose, Details Of Bodyguard Saving Her Life

 The detail says that the bodyguard put the “Heart Attack” singer in a recovery position, which apparently allowed her to breathe until paramedics arrived and administered Narcan.

-Lovato is reportedly in stable condition after reports of complications almost a week after the overdose.
+Lovato is reportedly in a stable condition after reports of complications almost a week after the overdose.
 The singer has reportedly agreed to go to a live-in rehab facility.

 The former child actor has been open with her struggles with her mental health and addictions.
 She has spoken about her near overdoses in the past.